 I gave them the basic recipe.
 On Friday, one co-worker came in and declared “OMG, Deanna was right!
 I will never buy canned cranberry sauce again!
 It was so easy to make and everyone loved it!”
 Another co-worker came in and said the same thing, that she could not believe how easy it is to make homemade cranberry sauce.
 So I turned two can lovers into homemade cranberry sauce lovers.
 All by making a joke.

 So now I have leftover cranberry sauce.
 What can I do with it?
+I know Cranberry Balsamic Dressing!
 Inspiration comes to me at weird times when I am in the store.
 I wasn’t even thinking about cranberry sauce when I spotted an iceberg lettuce salad was reduced in price for a quick sale.
-The thought hit me, Cranberry Balsamic dressing.
+That is when the thought of Cranberry Balsamic dressing hit me.

 I said it in the Sweet Potato Stacks With Vanilla Fig Balsamic and Honey Goat Cheese that I love Taste of Old Country’s Balsamic.
 I had got this vanilla fig one from them.
-I will tell you what, this vanilla fig balsamic is AMAZING in this dressing.
+I will tell you what, this vanilla fig balsamic is AMAZING in this Cranberry Balsamic Dressing.
 It is a great flavor combo!